FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/pkcs11/README.md

 ```

-## 6. Run The PKCS11 Test
+## 6. Run The PKCS #11 Test
 ### 6.1 Setup the provisioning mechanism and key function
 Setup the provisioning mechanism and key function in **test_param_config.h** according to the device capability.
-The following is a sample test_param_config.h if corePKCS11 is used for the PKCS11 implementation.
+The following is a sample test_param_config.h if corePKCS11 is used for the PKCS #11 implementation.
 ```C
 #include "core_pkcs11_config.h"